 Cover image: SKAMpede accessibility with three symbols: a person using a wheelchair, hands doing the ASL for interpreter, and someone using a cane.

 Theatre SKAM strives to improve accessibility to our SKAMpede festival.
-There will be ASL-interpreted tours on Saturday July 13 (see times below).
+There will be ASL-interpreted tours Sunday, July 13.
 We offer all printed materials in a variety of formats including large format plain-text and plain-text using the font OpenDyslexia by request.
 Digital materials, excluding the visual version of the SKAMpede guide, are available as .DOCX and .PDF.

 SKAMpede ASL Tours in text and fingerspelling